Fundacion-de-Neurociencias/GeneForgeLang/external_integrations/README.md

 ﻿# External Integrations

-This folder will contain integration modules for BioPython, CRISPOR, and Benchling.
+This folder will contain integration modules for external bioinformatics APIs like Benchling, CRISPOR, and BioPython.

-- BioPython: Sequence manipulation and analysis
+- Benchling: Data management and experiment tracking
 - CRISPOR: Guide RNA design
-- Benchling: Data management APIs
+- BioPython: Sequence manipulation and analysis